ncdcommunity/Arduino_Library_A1332_Hall_Effect_Rotational_Angle_Sensor/README.md

 (https://store.ncd.io/product/a1332-precision-hall-effect-rotational-angle-0-to-360-sensor-i2c-mini-module/)
 This Sample code can be used with Arduino.

-Hardware needed to interface Hall effect sensor with Arduino
+Hardware needed to interface A1332 Hall effect sensor with Arduino
 1. <a href="https://store.ncd.io/product/i2c-shield-for-arduino-nano/">Arduino Nano</a>
 2. <a href="https://store.ncd.io/product/i2c-shield-for-arduino-micro-with-i2c-expansion-port/">Arduino Micro</a>
 3. <a href="https://store.ncd.io/product/i2c-shield-for-arduino-uno/">Arduino uno</a>
 4. <a href="https://store.ncd.io/product/dual-i2c-shield-for-arduino-due-with-modular-communications-interface/">Arduino Due</a>
-5. <a href="https://store.ncd.io/product/a1332-precision-hall-effect-rotational-angle-0-to-360-sensor-i2c-mini-module/">Hall Effect Sensor</a>
+5. <a href="https://store.ncd.io/product/a1332-precision-hall-effect-rotational-angle-0-to-360-sensor-i2c-mini-module/">A1332 Hall Effect Sensor</a>
 6. <a href="https://store.ncd.io/product/i%C2%B2c-cable/">I2C Cable</a>

 Download and install Arduino Software (IDE) on your machine.
 Steps to install Arduino are provided at: